mosip/documentation/docs/overview.md

 ### Generating and storing credentials

-Residents can generate a Verifiable Credential(VC) for themselves or their family or friends on the same phone.

-There are two ways residents can generate VC
+Residents have the ability to create a Verifiable Credential (VC) for themselves, as well as for their family or friends, using the same mobile device.
+There are two methods through which residents can generate VC:

 * Download via UIN/VID
 * Download via eSignet